Alcoholic Beverage Policy

 Opera Boxes with Butler service

-The selling or sampling of merchandise, food, beverages, tickets or other items on the property without written authorization is strictly prohibited.
+The selling or sampling of merchandise, food, beverages, tickets or other items on the CFCC Campus without written authorization is strictly prohibited.

 Peanuts and Other Allergies

 We recognize that some customers are allergic to peanuts and tree nuts.
 We cannot guarantee you will not be exposed during a visit to the Center.
-We strongly encourage you to take the necessary medical precautions if you have a nut allergy.
+We strongly encourage you to take the necessary medical precautions if you have any allergies.

 (see Cameras, Video Cameras, Audio Recorders)

 Re-entry is usually not allowed, but varies depending on event.
-Please check with a supervisor at the doors to determine the policy for your specific event.
+Please check with staff at the doors to determine the policy for your specific event.
+If re-entry is permitted, please have your ticket ready for exit and re-entry scanning.

 Restrooms are located throughout the Center for your convenience on the Orchestra and Grand Tier lobby levels.
 Balcony level guests should use the Grand Tier level restrooms.
 All restrooms are accessible facilities.
 Gender neutral restrooms are located on the Orchestra and Grand Tier levels by the elevators.
 Family restrooms for guests with children are located on the Orchestra and Grand Tier levels by the elevators.
 Baby changing stations are located in all public restrooms in the Center.